Road Trip from New York to Toronto

 |The Hudson Valley Route||550 miles||9 hours|

-The road trip from New York to Toronto is largely an Interstate drive which takes you through a number of cities.
+The road trip from New York to Toronto is largely an Interstate drive that takes you through a number of cities.
 You will cover the entire 500-mile route in about 8 hours 30 minutes – if you don't make unexpected stops along the way.
 This means you could complete the trip in one day.

 However, breaking up your trip over a few days will give you the chance to experience all that the road trip has to offer, from the beautiful Catskills and Hudson Valley, to the awe-inspiring views of Syracuse and Rochester and the exhilarating rush of Niagara Falls.